 The ARP is a defined contribution plan with a choice of providers offering various investment options.
 Retirement income is based on the performance choices for the total contributions (employee and employer; subject to contribution limits).
 Contributions may be allocated among various investment options managed by the providers.
-Participating employees may change ARP providers throughout their careers, but are required to be with the same provider throughout a calendar year.
+Participating employees may change ARP providers throughout their careers.

 Click here for a list of approved Ohio University ARP Providers.